 - What kind of person do I want to become?

-- How would I feel if I had less decisions to make?
+- How would I feel if I had fewer decisions to make?

 It also helps to establish some ground rules for yourself to help reduce decision fatigue.